Combining kernel estimators in the uniform deconvolution problem: Uniform deconvolution

 \subsection{Mean integrated squared error of the density estimator}

-Up to now we have considered point wise, i.e. for a fixed $x$, properties of the estimators.
+Up to now we have considered pointwise, i.e. for a fixed $x$, properties of the estimators.
 Assuming that $f$ is square integrable, an important measure of the global performance of a density estimator is the mean integrated squared error, given by

 If we want to consider this global distance then we have to make sure that our estimator $f_{nh}$ is square integrable.
 If we use a fixed weight $t$, independent of $x$, for combining $f^{-}_{nh}(x)$ an $f^{+}_{nh}(x)$, then this is certainly not true because of the periodicity at plus or minus infinity of $f^{-}_{nh}(x)$ and $f^{+}_{nh}(x)$.
 We can repair this as follows.
 If we use the optimal true weight $t=1-F(x)$ the "estimator" is square integrable once $F$ and $1-F$ are square integrable in the left and right tail respectively.
 This holds because the estimator $f_{nh}^{-}$ has a finite (random) left end point of its support.
 Similarly $f^{+}_{nh}(x)$ has a finite right end point of its support.
 However, we still have to estimate this weight.
 As an estimator of the optimal weights we will use an estimator $F_{nh}^{(t)}$ with $t$ dependent on $x$.
 In particular we will choose $t=1-H(x)$ where $H$ is a distribution function with square integrable tails.
 So we will use